benwiggy/PDFsuite/README.md

 ## Python scripts for MacOS (OS X) that create, manipulate, and query PDF files

 These scripts automate a variety of tasks with PDFs, such as creating bookets, rotating pages, converting to/from images and getting or setting metadata.
 This is done by using Apple's Core Graphics Quartz APIs.
 Most can be run directly in a shell (Terminal), taking one or more PDF files as their argument. _(Drag the script file onto a Terminal window; then drag the PDF files you want to the same window; then press Enter!)_
 They can also be used in Automator actions very easily to make Finder Services or Drop-applets. _(Use the "Run Shell Script" action, copy the script in and set the shell drop-down setting to python, and Pass input to "as arguments".)_

-One script -- Apply Quartz Filter -- takes three arguments.
+Two scripts -- _Apply Quartz Filter_ and _Creator_ -- take three arguments.

 A few are PDF Services.
 PDF Services need to go in the /Library/PDF Services folder (or the same folder in the User Library).
 They will then be available in the PDF button of the print menu. _(They also need the executable flag set.)_